 The columnar epithelial cells of the endocervix appear to be particularly vulnerable to sexually transmitted infections (STIs); chlamydial and gonococcal infections are most commonly seen in the cells of the endocervix.
-The transformation zone is the region most vulnerable to dysplasia (precancerous changes), and new research seems to indicate that receptors for HIV are concentrated there as well.
+The transformation zone is the region most vulnerable to dysplasia (precancerous changes), and research seems to indicate that receptors for HIV are concentrated there as well.
 In fact, researchers believe the cervix may be the primary site of HIV infection in women.

-At the Diaphragm Renaissance meeting in September 2002, virologist Jay Levy and immunologists Dr. Deborah Anderson and Dr. Charles Wira reported on current knowledge of the pathways of HIV infection in women.
-Their research findings implicate the uterus, and thus the cervix, as sites that are particularly vulnerable to HIV infection, largely because many of the receptors known to facilitate HIV transmission (including CCR5 and CXCR4) are concentrated on the cervix.
+At the Diaphragm Renaissance meeting in September 2002, virologist Jay Levy and immunologists Dr. Deborah Anderson and Dr. Charles Wira reported on knowledge of the pathways of HIV infection in women.
+Their research findings implicated the uterus, and thus the cervix, as sites that are particularly vulnerable to HIV infection, largely because many of the receptors known to facilitate HIV transmission (including CCR5 and CXCR4) are concentrated on the cervix.
 Drs.
 Anderson and Wira also showed a number of receptor sites in the upper genital tract (uterine endometrium, fallopian tubes, and ovaries), and covering the cervix could also protect these vulnerable areas.

-Since HIV can infect women who have had hysterectomies, the cervix cannot be the only site of infection in women.
+Since HIV can infect people who have had hysterectomies, the cervix cannot be the only site of infection in women.
 Drs.
 Anderson and Wira showed that there are HIV receptors in the vagina, and much evidence shows that STIs may cause symptoms (such as sores or lesions) that compromise the vaginal walls and make these areas more vulnerable to HIV infection.
 Clearly, covering the cervix would likely only provide partial protection from HIV and other STIs.

 The MIRA trial investigated whether the diaphragm would reduce male-to-female STI/HIV transmission.
 Results did not support the addition of the diaphragm to current HIV prevention strategies.
 Click here for more information on the MIRA trial.